Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: RELATED WORK

 Table \ref{tab:sota} compares the studies discussed in this section across the above-mentioned criteria.
 Broadly, the literature falls into two groups.
 First, studies that optimize deep-sleep scheduling but do not use a content-aware age-based metric \cite{Wang2024_2, Badia2025, Cao2023, Gong2022}.
 Second, studies that employ the \gls{aoii}, a content-aware age-based metric, but do not address deep-sleep scheduling \cite{Dongare2024, Chen2021, Chen2024, Kam2020, deSombre2025b, Hong2024, Kriouile2022, Maatouk2022, deSombre2023b, Yan2024}.
 The authors of \cite{Gursoy2024} offer first insights into the combination of both lines of research.

 We begin with the first group.
 The optimization of deep-sleep intervals has primarily been studied in the context of \gls{aoi} \cite{Wang2024_2, Badia2025, Cao2023, Gong2022}, where only the authors of \cite{Badia2025} explicitly consider the \gls{siot} and its distinctive channel conditions in their model.

 Specifically, in \cite{Wang2024_2}, deep-sleep schedules in the \gls{iiot} are optimized using Proximal Policy Optimization.
 The authors of \cite{Cao2023} use an \gls{mdp} to derive an optimal cyclic deep-sleep schedule, offering a closed-form solution for the \gls{aoi}-energy tradeoff.
 In \cite{Gong2022}, deep-sleep intervals are scheduled for unreliable channels using \gls{mdp}-based methods, providing a two-threshold optimal policy with a closed-form expression for the AoI-energy tradeoff.
 The authors of \cite{Badia2025} schedule transmissions in the \gls{siot} to minimize the \gls{aoi} over a finite time horizon.
-While the above-cited papers make essential contributions to optimizing deep-sleep schedules for age-based metrics, these approaches focus exclusively on minimizing information age and do not consider a content-aware metric, which can lead to unnecessary transmissions.